alba-lang/lang-spec/sphinx/thoughts/ownership.rst

 Some kind of linear types can be useful to implement interactions with the io system or the runtime system.

-A file descriptor can be considered as a resource.
-To open and close a file we can have the interface
+A file descriptor and a buffer descriptor can be considered as a resource.
+To open and close a file and to allocate and release a buffer we can have the interface

 .. code-block:: alba

-    open (name: String) (mode: Mode): IO once FileHandle
+    File.open (name: String) (mode: Mode): IO (once FileHandle) File.close (fd: once FileHandle): IO Unit

+    Buffer.allocate (length: Uint): IO (once Buffer)
-    close (fd: once FileHandle): IO Unit
+    Buffer.release (bd: once Buffer): IO Unit

 The annotation ``once`` means that the type ``FileHandle`` is a resource which has to be used exactly once.
-With this annotations, the compiler can check that each opening of a file is followed by a closing of the file.
+With these annotations, the compiler can check that each opening of a file is followed by a closing of the file.

 The functions to read and write a file should not be considered as *using* the